PInfo-2020/Exercises/docker/README.md

 ## Exercises

 1. Generate a new Angular project called `web-ui` on your machine.
 Hint: Have a look at the Angular docs to find out how to generate a new Angular project.
+**Solution:** Run the command `ng new web-ui`.

 2. Create a new `.dockerignore` file in the `web-ui` directory to tell Docker to ignore the `node_modules` directory when building images.
+**Solution:** See the `.dockerignore` file in the `web-ui` directory.

 3. Create a new `Dockerfile` in the `web-ui` folder.
 The Dockerfile should be split into two layers: